 Results:

-S aureus species were resistant to both Phyllanthus Emblica and Helianthus Annuusextracts.
+S. aureus species were resistant to both Phyllanthus Emblica and Helianthus Annuusextracts.
 There was a higher average resistance to the Helianthus Annuus extract of 94.5% as compared to 90.0% of Phyllanthus Emblica extract.
 Both susceptibility and resistance profiles were considered depending on the antibiotic cefoxitin (Resistance ˂22≥ Susceptibility) measured in millimeters for zones of inhibition.
 E. coli species were resistant to both Phyllanthus Emblica and Helianthus Annuus extracts.
 There was a higher average resistance to the Helianthus Annuus extract of 89.3% as compared to 83.6% of Phyllanthus Emblica extract.

 However, both susceptibility and resistance profiles were considered depending on the antibiotic Ampicillin (Resistance ˂14≥ Susceptibility) measured in millimeters for the zones of inhibition